shinminje20/IMLE-Unconditional-Implicit-Maximum-Likelihood-Estimation/IDEAS.md

 ## Sampling Corruptions
 On a basic level, we want a function that can take in an image and output a corrupted version of it.
 Ideally, it should be trainable without gradients flowing from the contrastive learner; we can bring in RL or a gradient-estimation technique here.

+## Sampling Images from CAMNet
+One thing to consider is that for a given corruption, CAMNet can generate many different images.
+Which two (or more) are best to show to the contrastive learner?
+ - First off, we could just sample randomly and assert that the inherent computational ease is worth it
+ - The naive approach is to sample the two images that are the most different
+    - Not as per LPIPS; they could be validly **very** different images
+    - Why not as per the contrastive learner being trained?
+        - This is maybe not that big a computational inefficiency because we can run an initial pass without gradients enabled
+        - ...
+ - Why not just use them all?
+Contrastive loss can be adapted to multiple positives.
+This is inherently subject to memory constraints, but the question of how to optimize number of different source images vs. number of positives remains.
+The loss function for de-corrupted versions of an image $x$ $\{x_1 \dots x_n\}$ would be
+    $$
+        -\log \frac{\sum_{i,j=1}{n} \exp sim(f(x_i), f(x_j))}{Z}
+    $$
+    where $Z$ is a partition function given by the sum of all the exponentiated distances.
+        - This is somewhat similar to the KMeans objective, though in this case I think the partition functions are performing different roles since in KMeans the diversity of the data prevents it from collapsing to a single point.... there is no model.
+(The normal version has this same property, but two points isn't really a cluster.)
+        - What about a linear classifier?
+Projected onto a unit sphere, this somewhat works.